 Creators create!
 Nothing has to happen, and nothing can’t happen.
 This is my mantra when I’m in my creative zone.
 Writers write, speakers speak, and creators create!
 This mantra is all about doing the work and not stressing over the outcome.
 Placing 100 percent of your focus on the work you’re doing and getting your eyes off of the results is not only a powerful creativity booster, but it may also help you produce your best work.

-Creativity Boosting Action Step: Trust the process.
+Creativity Boosters: Trust the process.
 Get started, have fun, and see what happens.
 The ideas always flow easier when we create out of sheer joy!

 Stacking Creativity Boosters Together